What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

 \subsection{Basics of Neural Networks}

 Neural Networks are models that learn important features and feature associations directly from data.
-These are typically supervised learning models used for classification or regression.
+They \new{can be used as} supervised learning models for classification or regression.
 They consist of a series of layers of linear combinations of the input data each with real value parameters known as weights and biases, combined with activation functions that enable learning {\it non-linear}, potentially very complex, relationships in the data.
-The weights tell us the relevance of the input feature with respect to the output, and the biases are the threshold value that determine the output.
+The weights tell us the relevance of the input feature with respect to the output, and the biases are the \new{offset} value that determine the output.
 Fitting these quantities to the data minimizes the loss, meaning the prediction is as close as possible to the original target/label \citep{nielsen_NN}.
-For Deep Neural Networks (DNNs), ``deep'' refers to the fact that there are multiple hidden layers, besides the input and output layer.
+For Deep Neural Networks (DNNs), ``deep'' refers to the fact that there are multiple hidden layers, \new{between} the input and output layer.
 With this architecture the features learned by each layer do not follow a human selection, rather, the features arise in the analysis of the data \citep{LeCun_Bengio_Hinton_2015}.
 Among DNNs, CNN models have layers that represent convolutional filters.
 More information on DNNs and CNNs can be found in \cite{DBLP:journals/corr/abs-1803-08375, 10.5555/2999134.2999257, Dieleman_2015}, as well as \cite{Gieseke_2017}, among many others.

 We used the \texttt{Keras}\footnote{\url{https://keras.io/api/layers/convolution\_layers/convolution2d/}.} implementation of the CNN \citep{chollet2015keras}.